Transparent gender & ethnicity pay gaps

-Our most recent pay equity analysis shows we’re progressing towards the goals we have set as an organisation.
-We believe by being open and transparent around the gaps that exist we can move to closing them sooner.
+We’re continuously working to improve pay equity and transparency and are open and transparent around the gaps that exist so we can move to closing them sooner.

 Our areas of focus include a commitment to continuing to grow female and gender diverse representation in our more senior roles and growing the gender balance and ethnic representation throughout the organisation so we're reflective of the communities we work in.